Digital Transcreation: Creating Content that Performs Well Across Local Markets

 Bridging the gap between localization and content performance is becoming increasingly important as global businesses and marketing departments strive to align marketing spend with measurable business results.
-Gurdeep Gola, Managing Director and Head of Digital at Adapt Worldwide, a Welocalize multilingual digital marketing agency helps customers to understand why content optimization, particularly the transcreation process, can be a business driver to achieving ROI.
+Gurdeep Gola, Managing Director and Head of Digital at Adapt Worldwide, a Welocalize multilingual digital marketing agency, shares why content optimization, particularly the transcreation process, can be a business driver to achieving ROI.

 In the past, translation was assessed on linguistic metrics – the most important of which was quality.
 As the discipline evolved, giving birth to transcreation, quality metrics began to expand.
 Quality didn’t just mean accuracy and fluency, it also meant keeping the feel and purpose of the message and creating that similar emotional intent for a new market.